KULeuvenNeuromechanics/PredSim/README.md

 - **S.post_process.make_plot**:
 	- boolean to plot post processing results (0 or 1).
 Default is *0*.
 - **S.post_process.rerun**:
 	- boolean to rerun post-processing without solving OCP (0 or 1).
 Default is *0*.
-If this option is set to 1, one should specify the S.post_process.result_filename.
+If this option is set to 1, one should specify the S.misc.result_filename.
-- **S.post_process.result_filename**:
-	- File name for results.
-Used for the name of .mat file that saves the results, diary of the OCP, and name of the .mot file of the output motion.
-When rerunning post-processing of an existing result, giving this file name is required.
-Default value is
-- **S.post_process.savename**:
+- **S.post_process.load_prev_opti_vars**:
-	- Type of savename to use if S.post_process.result_filename is empty.
-Defaults is *structured* [char].
-This uses the name of the .mat file of results is used as <S.subject.name>_v\<n>.
-Where <S.subject.name> is defined in S.subject.name. n = 1 if <S.subject.name>_v1.mat does not exist. n is increased until n is found such that <S.subject.name>_v\<n>.mat does not exist.
-To change this structuring process, change its implementation in [run_pred_sim.m file](./run_pred_sim.m).
-An alternative option is *datetime* [char], this uses <S.subject.name>\_\<yyyymmddTHHMMSS>.
-Where \<yyyymmddTHHMMSS> is the system date and time when creating the savename.
+	- load w_opt and reconstruct R before rerunning the post-processing.
+Advanced feature, for debugging only, you should not need this.

 #### S.solver